Is There a Dimmer Outlook Ahead for Newmont Corporation (NEM)?

-Newmont Corporation (NYSE:NEM) went up by 0.09% from its latest closing price compared to the recent 1-year high of $75.31.
-The company’s stock price has collected -3.73% of loss in the last five trading sessions.
-Press Release reported on 06/03/21 that Newmont Publishes 2020 Sustainability Report
+Newmont Corporation (NYSE:NEM) went down by -0.91% from its latest closing price compared to the recent 1-year high of $75.31.
+The company’s stock price has collected -2.20% of loss in the last five trading sessions.
+The Wall Street Journal reported on 06/10/21 that Miners’ Efforts to Attract More Female Workers Fall Flat

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.